Ipswich Uniting Church: Description

 The church is a simple Wesleyan Chapel extended at the eastern end to provide an entrance lobby and side rooms with gallery above, and at the western end to form a sanctuary and transepts.

-The Revival Gothic form includes a steeply-gabled roof clad in corrugated galvanised iron and with a timber louvred roof ridge ventilator.
+The Gothic Revival form includes a steeply-gabled roof clad in corrugated galvanised iron and with a timber louvred roof ridge ventilator.
 The earlier portions of the building are of painted rendered brickwork with projecting buttresses and tall lancet windows.
 The rear portion is of English bond face brickwork with painted window and door dressings, string courses, gable decoration and buttress cappings.
 Window sills are of painted sandstone and the plinth to the walls is of painted rendered sandstone.

 Internally, the floor is of hoop pine and the walls are painted plaster.
 The roof is supported on scissor beams and purlins with pine boards laid diagonally from ridge to eaves.
 Steel tie-rods connect the bases of each pair of scissor beams.

 At the eastern end of the church there is an upper gallery built as the choir stalls and organ loft.
 The gallery is of timber construction with a stepped timber floor supported on cast iron columns and reached by a small staircase from the entrance foyer.

 The sanctuary located at the western end dominates the interior, with a raised pulpit, organ pipes and elaborate stained glass window.
 Various marble memorial tablets have been placed on the side walls, while the church has many fine stained and coloured glass windows, most of which are memorials.

 The built-in joinery work, notably around the sanctuary end of the church and the gallery balustrading, is well-detailed.
 The earlier work is constructed in cedar and pine while later work around the front entry porch including a panelled dado and screen is of silky oak.
 The most recent work such as hymn directory boards are in Queensland maple.
 The pews are of traditional design in pine.

 The church occupies a prominent corner position in the city and is seen above a contemporary brick wall, metal fence and painted pilasters.
 Other buildings on the site are either of recent origin or are early buildings which have been severely modified and extended.